 NASA had at least a vague idea what the landing portion would entail because the Soviets had landed unmanned craft on the Moon already with their Luna (or Lunnik) Program, allowing the U.S. to gauge the gravity.
 In the early 60’s, NASA sent similar crafts, the Ranger Probes, to scout for good landing spots between craters by looking at the last seconds of footage.
 The Soviet Luna 2 was the first craft to crash on the Moon in 1959, Luna 9 landed safely, Luna 10 orbited, and Luna 15 crashed there just three days before the 1969 Apollo 11 Mission.
 The Americans were more willing to risk life, though, by sending a manned mission.
 NASA fast-tracked its programs and sent a manned orbit behind the dark side of the Moon in 1968.

-After the astronauts poked around the lunar surface for a few days, the module fired up and launched back into space, rendezvoused with the main craft, docked, and aimed back toward Earth.
+After the astronauts poked around the lunar surface for a few days, the module fired up and launched back into space, rendezvoused with the command module (piloted by Michael Collins), docked, and aimed back toward Earth.
 Getting home was tricky.
 They had to pass through the Earth’s atmosphere indirectly enough to not burn up in re-entry but at a steep enough angle to not bounce off into oblivion (though the astronauts would’ve died without oxygen, they would’ve never decomposed).
 Having safely negotiated re-entry after a two-day return journey, the craft slowed with a giant parachute and landed in the ocean, where the astronauts were rescued.
 Just twelve years had passed since the Soviets launched Sputnik into orbit.
 Several Apollo missions followed, the last in 1972.
 In 1970 and ’73, the Soviets landed and operated a solar-powered, remote-controlled rover on the Moon, the Lunokhod (moonwalker) — the forerunner to the Pathfinder NASA landed on Mars in 1997.
 But there might never be another moment quite like the 1969 Apollo 11 mission when the U.S. fulfilled John Kennedy’s ambitious goal of landing men on the Moon by the end of the decade.
 And it was a relief for new President Richard Nixon, who’d prepared obituaries for the astronauts.

 Optional Viewing & Reading: